 What is System Restore?

-System Restore program, on the other hand, is the process of rolling back a computing system to a predefined point of configuration.
-System Restore program impacts only the system files and registry, leaving users’ personal folders and partitions totally unaffected.
+System Restore software, on the other hand, is the process of rolling back a computing system to a predefined point of configuration.
+System Restore software impacts only the system files and registry, leaving users’ personal folders and partitions totally unaffected.
 It can be performed using the in-built restoration tool (typically available in all PCs) or a third party PC restore software.
 This method involves saving the system configuration at regular intervals.
 The saved system states are called restore points, which users can opt to create automatically or manually.
-When System Restore program is initiated in a PC, the OS rolls back to the restore point selected by the user.
+When System Restore software is initiated in a PC, the OS rolls back to the restore point selected by the user.
 Hence, all the software and applications installed after that restore point, and all the changes to the system settings made after it, are removed.
 However, users’ personal documents that were created or edited after that restore point are still retained.

-If users do not select a restore point, the system restore program selects the last restore point that was created.
+If users do not select a restore point, the system restore software selects the last restore point that was created.
 It is to be noted that this method only restores back to the previous configuration stored in a restore point.
 Hence, if a particular restore point was created after a malware infection, the disruption caused by that malware will persist.
 In such cases, users need to execute the process again and restore the system to an even older configuration to resolve the malfunction.

 Software Programs for Recovery and Restore

 Microsoft offers an inbuilt tool that has various System Recovery Options for Windows.
 It also provides a separate external disk for the purpose.
 The System Recovery Options menu contains: